Call 24/7 For Treatment

-Here are the best methadone clinics in Flagstaff, AZ.
-Get immediate methadone treatment in Flagstaff from a local and trusted Methadone clinic.
+Here is a list of methadone clinics and addiction treatment centers in Flagstaff, AZ.
+Get immediate methadone treatment in Flagstaff from one of the local Methadone treatment centers.
 Find medication-assisted treatment options in Flagstaff, Arizona from one of the treatment centers below.

 Services such as intervention, counseling, relapse prevention, behavior therapy and other support services are commonly found in methadone clinics throughout Arizona.
 A methadone clinic may be part of a larger addiction treatment center, and as such, may have all of the services found in Flagstaff drug rehabs.